mweststrate/mxgit/README.md

 ## verbose flag (`-v`)

-Be chatty about all the things
+Be chatty about all the things.
+Use `--debug` to make everything even more chatty.

 # Known Issues